Chouffy/chouffy.github.io/notes/server_softwares/Docker.md

 * List `docker images`
 * Remove `docker rmi image_name`
 * List of images are in the [Docker Hub](https://hub.docker.com/)
+* An previously downloaded image can be used by referring its image ID

 Other commands: